suggap

 Plot

-A casino manager (played by Tony Curtis) and his club singer, Chris Lockwood (played by Suzanne Pleshette), find their hands full when they agree to take in a troublesome young girl named Penny Piper (played by Claire Wilcox), left behind in the casino by her gambling father.
-The little girl hinders the manager's plans to keep his gaming licence.
-Penny thinks that Steve needs to get married and settle down, so she starts trying to match make, trying to set him up with Chris.
-Steve is still reeling from his failed first marriage and is apprehensive about another trip to the altar.
-The movie's culmination involves a slapstick pursuit through Disneyland.
+Casino manager Steve McCluskey and his club singer Chris Lockwood find their hands full when they agree to take in a troublesome young girl named Penny Piper, left behind in the casino by her gambling father.
+The little girl hinders the manager's plans to keep his gaming license.
+Penny thinks that Steve needs to get married and settle down, so she starts trying to bring him and Chris together.
+Steve is still reeling from his failed first marriage and is apprehensive about remarriage.